kevinlawler/kerf1/README.md

 **Licensing**

 The alpha is free for testing and without implied warranty.
-To inquire about a commercial license email: k.concerns@gmail.com For the time being, most testers will probably be granted per-app lifetime free licenses, to encourage testing.
+Testers may inquire about free commercial licenses.
+To request a free license, or to inquire about a paid commercial license email: k.concerns@gmail.com

-The SDK currently does not expire.
-The REPL has a built-in expiration date of 7 days from compilation.
-This should speed turnover during testing.

 **Tester Feedback:**